Evan enjoys researching and writing about law, society, history, and the issues that affect us all.

-Capital punishment, or the death penalty, is a widely debated matter in the United States, and around the world.
-Opponents of capital punishment argue that innocent people have been wrongly imprisoned and executed, and that the main motive is revenge for the family, not true justice.
-Those who support the death penalty argue that it is more cost efficient than life sentences in prison, and the punishment offers retribution for victims’ families.
-The debate continues with the numbers of supporters of the penalty raising above the opposition's.
+Capital punishment, or the death penalty, is a widely debated matter in the United States and around the world.
+Opponents of capital punishment argue that innocent people have been wrongly imprisoned and executed and that the main motive is revenge for the family—not true justice.
+Those who support the death penalty argue that it is more cost-efficient than life sentences in prison and that the punishment offers retribution for victims’ families.
+The debate continues with the numbers of supporters rising above the opposition.
 But should capital punishment, beneficial or not, be our final solution?

 There is not a more substantial price to pay than death, as life is the most precious thing in the world.
-To some however, it is acceptable to use this heinous punishment as a means to an end when dealing with criminals, instead of creating alternatives.
-In 1972, the Supreme Court declared that under then-existing laws "Imposition and carrying out of death penalty in these cases held to constitute cruel and unusual punishment in violation of Eighth and Fourteenth Amendments."
+To some, however, it is acceptable to use this heinous punishment as a means to an end when dealing with criminals instead of creating alternatives.
+In 1972, the Supreme Court declared that under then-existing laws, "Imposition and carrying out of death penalty in these cases held to constitute cruel and unusual punishment in violation of Eighth and Fourteenth Amendments."
 (Furman v.
 Georgia, 408 U.S. 238).

-Being on death row is a long and slow process, and the Judicial System always has some mistakes.
-USA Today reporters, Richard Wolf and Kevin Johnson, in a study of the U.S. death penalty wrote the following. "[Anthony] Hinton was nearing his 30th year on Alabama's death row when the Supreme Court, in a little-noticed decision last year, granted him a hearing because of a defense lawyer's mistakes during his murder trial in 1985.
+Being on death row is a long and slow process, and the judicial system always makes some mistakes.
+In a study of the U.S. death penalty, USA Today reporters Richard Wolf and Kevin Johnson wrote the following. "[Anthony] Hinton was nearing his 30th year on Alabama's death row when the Supreme Court, in a little-noticed decision last year, granted him a hearing because of a defense lawyer's mistakes during his murder trial in 1985.
 That led to a new review of ballistics evidence used to convict Hinton of two murders half a lifetime ago, when he was 29.
 Although prosecution witnesses had testified the bullets came from a gun found in Hinton's mother’s home, defense experts hired this year found no such connection.
-The case fell apart, and in April, Hinton was freed. ‘"Being on death row has taken so much from me as a human being,”’ he says. ‘“I spent 30 years on death row for something I didn’t do.”’
+The case fell apart, and in April, Hinton was freed.
+'Being on death row has taken so much from me as a human being,' he says.
+'I spent 30 years on death row for something I didn’t do.'"

 People tend to overlook something once they reach a conjecture.
-It’s hard to break away from false conclusions of a few people debating the fate of a person.
+It’s hard to break away from the false conclusions of a few people debating the fate of a person.
 When so much evidence, right or wrong, is stacked against them, there are only so many conclusions to come to, and it becomes harder for a person to prove their innocence.
 With a defective system, it should be transparently obvious that this system of death should be left as part of the past.

 The cost of death penalty cases is certainly not trivial.
 But the deterrent effect yields a most valuable benefit.
-The death penalty saves lives."
+The death penalty saves lives.
 Retribution and closure for the families is also a salient part of the death penalty.
-Though in recent cases, the death penalty has been shown to no longer scare people who want to commit the crimes.
-It takes such a long time to actually go through the process of appeals, that some inmates with a life sentence actually prefer to be put on death row.
-It can take up to thirty years or more in some cases, and many of the prisoners on death row don’t worry much about actually dying because there are setbacks and postponements all of the time.
+Though in recent cases, the death penalty has been shown to no longer scare people who want to commit crimes.
+It takes such a long time to actually go through the process of appeals that some inmates with a life sentence actually prefer to be put on death row.
+It can take up to thirty years or more in some cases, and many of the prisoners on death row don’t worry much about actually dying because there are setbacks and postponements all the time.

-Place yourself in the position of a man who has been convicted for twenty years and is waiting to pay, to die, for what he didn't do.
-Those placed in this system need a quick resolution, that is also done as accurately and professionally as possible.
-The American people need to realize that executing these people is not the way to stop them.
+Place yourself in the position of a man who has been convicted for twenty years and is waiting to pay—to die—for something he didn't do.
+Those placed in this system need a quick resolution that is reached as accurately and professionally as possible.
+The American people need to realize that executing criminals is not the way to stop them.
 It is a hypocritical and truly inefficient process.

 - Executed But Possibly Innocent, Death Penalty Information Center, Robert Dunham